-DOE contends that it cannot meet its 2010 target date for shipping nuclear waste to Yucca Mountain without receiving its entire FY2004 budget request for the program.
-Between FY2005 and FY2010, funding will have to further increase to an average of \$1.3 billion per year, according to the budget justification.
-The Administration is proposing that discretionary spending caps be adjusted to accommodate the program's higher future funding.
+Between FY2005 and FY2010, nuclear waste funding will have to further increase to an average of \$1.3 billion per year to keep the repository on schedule, according to the DOE budget justification.
+The Administration is proposing that discretionary spending caps be adjusted to accommodate the program's higher future funding, although specific legislation has not been submitted.